Argentine Declaration of Independence

-The Independence of the Argentine Republic (or La Independencia de Argentina in Spanish) was declared on July 9, 1816, by the Congress of Tucumán.
+What today is commonly referred as the Independence of Argentina was declared on July 9, 1816, by the Congress of Tucumán.
 In reality, the congressmen who were assembled in Tucumán declared the independence of the United Provinces of South America, which is one of the official names of the Argentine Republic.
 The Federal League Provinces, at war with the United Provinces, were not allowed into the Congress.
 At the same time, several provinces from the Upper Peru that would later become part of present-day Bolivia, were represented at the Congress.

 Causes

 The 1810 May Revolution followed the deposition of the Spanish king Ferdinand VII by the Napoleonic French.
 The revolution ended the authority of the Viceroy Cisneros and replaced it with the Primera Junta.

 When the Spanish monarchy resumed its functions in 1814, Spain was determined to recover control over its colonies in the Americas.
 Moreover, the royalists from Peru had been victorious at the battles of Sipe-Sipe, Huaqui, Vilcapugio and Ayohuma, in Upper Peru, and seriously threatened the United Provinces from the north.

 On April 15, 1815, a revolution ended the mandate of Carlos María de Alvear as Supreme Director and demanded that a General Congress be summoned.
 Delegate deputies, each representing 14,000 inhabitants, were sent from all the United Provinces of the Río de la Plata to the sessions, which started on March 24, 1816.
 However, the Federal League Provinces did not send delegates: the Argentine littoral Provinces (Santa Fé, Entre Ríos, Corrientes and Misiones), and the Eastern Province (modern-day Uruguay).